Franzzzzzzzz/NDDEM/src/Dem/InputFileCommand.md

 - `ContactModel [Hooke|Hertz]`: set contact model.
 - `ContactStrategy [naive|cells]`: strategy to find contacts, either naive (N²) or with cells (NlogN maybe?)
 - `boundary DIM [PBC|WALL|MOVINGWALL|SPHERE|ROTATINGSPHERE|PBCLE|ELLIPSE] LOCMIN LOCMAX extrainfo`: wall type along dimension DIM (the types are strings, not values).
 All walls require extra arguments:
-  - `MOVINGWALL LOCMIN LOCMAX VELMINX VELMINY`
+  - `MOVINGWALL LOCMIN LOCMAX VELMIN VELMAX`
   - `SPHERE RADIUS X1 ...
 XD`: sphere of radius RADIUS, center at the X location
   - `HEMISPHERE`
   - `AXIALCYLINDER RADIUS AXIS`: cylinder of the given radius with axis align with the coordinate axis indicated, all other coordinates of the axis vector = 0.